8 Common Mistakes Men Make During Sex — And How To Avoid Them

 Listen, you likely know a thing or four about sex.
-How to set the mood, what turns your partner on, the correct angles that work for you.
-But there’s always more to learn and adjustments that could be made to correct common mistakes and improve the experience for your partner.
-After all, when your partner enjoys sex more, you both win — because that just means you’ll both want to have more sex more often.
+How to set the mood, what turns your partner on, the correct angles.
+But there’s always more to learn and adjustments that can be made to correct common mistakes and improve the experience for your partner.
+After all, when your partner enjoys sex more, you both win — because you’ll both want more sex more often.

-So, in everyone’s best interests, below are a few common mistakes men make in bed with women and what you can do instead.
-Just note: All women are different.
-None of these are hard and fast rules that will apply to everyone, and some might be more applicable for some women than others.
-Take these as inspiration for how you can be rethinking what you’re doing in bed for her benefit.
+So, it helps to be aware of some common mistakes men make in bed with women and what you can do instead.
+Following a script.
+Not taking your time.
+Ignoring the importance of eroticism.
+Obvious note: All women are different.
+None of these are hard and fast rules that will apply to everyone; some might be more applicable to some women than others.
+But they’re each important to know.
+Take them as inspiration for how you can be rethinking what you’re doing in bed.
+Who said self-improvement can’t be fun?

 1. Lack of Eroticism